Pstandard Psychic Pstance

 - Subverted in Mistborn.
 Vin automatically uses the palm out gesture when pushing on things telekinetically, before her mentor reminds her that it's completely unecessary and makes her drop her weapon.

-- Similarly subverted in Wild Magic, first book of The Immortals quartet when Daine is having her first formal lesson in magic.
+- Similarly subverted in the first The Immortals book when Daine is having her first formal lesson in magic.
 Her impulse at first is to emphasise her mental movements physically but her teacher tells her it's not necessary.

 - Used to an extent in The Dresden Files with evocation.
 With enough willpower, it's possible to skip this entirely, and the stronger a wizard is, the more he can do with a simpler motion.
 The Archive is good enough that she can have multiple spells going with one motion.